josecamachop/FCParser/FCParser_user_manual.md

 it is a straight forward process, that reduce the challenge of searching logs, surgically extracting data related to anomalies.

-The program uses the same configuration files that the parser and reverse the parsing criteria.
-It takes as input a list of timestamps and a list of features, and outputs a file of log entries that contains those features and occurred in those timestamps.
+The program reverses the parsing criteria.
+It takes as input the same configuration files used by the parser, along with an input file where a list of timestamps and a list of features are specified.
+It outputs, for each data source, a file including the log entries that contains those features and occurred in those timestamps.

-To delimit the amount of log entries extracted, there is a threshold of log entries that are extracted.
+To delimit the maximum number of total log entries extracted for every data source, the threshold parameter is considered, which is defined in the general configuration file.
 Log entries that contain more selected features are prioritized.
 However, this threshold is not absolute and log entries with the same amount of features should not be dismissed.
 For this reason, the threshold is checked after processing an entire block of log entries with the same number of features appearances.